 (iii) Properly manage and dispose any waste materials, including contaminated soil and water, generated as a result of any remedial action in accordance with applicable state and federal laws.
 See WAC 173-340-710.

 (6) Interim action report.
-Within ninety days of release confirmation, UST system owners and operators must submit an interim action report to Ecology about the site and nature of the release.
+Within 90 days of release confirmation, UST system owners and operators must submit an interim action report to ecology about the site and nature of the release.
 This report must comply with the submittal requirements in WAC 173-340-840 and include, at a minimum, the following information:

 (a) A summary of the initial response actions required under subsection (5)(a) of this section, and any resulting information and data;